ARCTraining/pyspark/spark_practical.md

 `Group` | A larger group designation for the occupation.
 For instance, us senators, us presidents, and former presidents are all under "politicians"
 `Raw_Guest_List` | The person or list of people who appeared on the show, according to Wikipedia.
 The GoogleKnowlege_Occupation only refers to one of them in a given row.

-Take a look at the first 5 rows:
+So take a look at the first 5 rows of the RDD we just created:

 ~~~
 %pyspark